Babu-Shigihalli/Weather.App/README.md

 * 🔍 Add live autocomplete suggestions for city names
 * 📍 Add “Use my location” (GPS-based weather)
 * 🌃 Change background dynamically based on weather condition
-* 🕒 Display local time and date of the city